gitter-badger/lapzbot/README.md

 * Fun games- Number guess, Trivia quiz, 8ball
 * Awesome chat emotes
-* Osu related functions- user stats & user top plays If you want to use this bot, go ahead and use it.
-I will try to keep it as updated as possible.
+* Osu related functions- user stats & user top plays

 Join my [lapzbothelp Discord Server](https://discord.gg/0lzW6jSQESAO1HSU) to get latest updates/ help/ bugfixes etc on lapzbot.